TOP 10 Eco Tips for Horse & Rider

 3. Clean up the way you CLEAN YOUR TACK

 Again, avoid chlorine bleach.
 Choose from variety of eco-friendly cleaners and keep the air in your barn toxin-free.
 No more irritated eyes or lungs.
-Use baking soda, vinegar, and lemon juice or all purpose cleaner Go Naked from Method to safely clean water troughs, buckets, feeders or pails.
+Use baking soda, vinegar, and lemon juice or natural all purpose cleaner.

 If you have access to organically grown feeds and feed supplements go for it!
 These feeds are grown with wisdom and care by farmers who use organic farming methods in harmony with nature.
-Organic feeds are free of chemicals, pesticides, and genetically modified ingredients (GMO).
+Organic feeds are free of dangerous pesticides and genetically modified ingredients (GMO).
 Buy local, organically grown hay when possible.
-Try Genesis Feed or Nature’s Formula.

 Apples can actually contain very high amounts of pesticides and herbicides.
 To be safe, feed organic if you cannot wash the apple thoroughly under warm water to remove at least some of the pesticide residue.
 Read about more foods that you should always eat organic.

-Buy yourself a BPA-free, earth friendly water bottle.
+Buy yourself a reusable stainless steal water bottle and carry it with you.
 Not only will you produce less waste, you’ will also save money.
-Plastic water bottles can leach chemicals that you can ingest.
-Bring a BPA-free, reusable coffee mug to the coffee shop the next time you need a little pick me up before heading to the barn.
+Bring a reusable coffee mug to the coffee shop the next time you need a little pick me up before heading to the barn.
 And make sure you get a fair trade coffee grown sustainably.
 Our favorite: 454 Horse Power Dark Blend from Kicking Horse.

 Dry clean “green”!
 Avoid “perc” dry cleaning.
 “Perc” is a toxic chemical harmful to both human and earth.
 Opt for dioxide-based dry cleaning that cleans just as well and is toxin-free.
-Skip the shoe polish (full of toxins) and buff your boots with a bit of olive oil.
-Warm works best!
+Skip the shoe polish (full of toxins) and buff your boots with a beeswax based product.

 10. Toss the shoes or set up a shoe recycling station.

 Did you know that majority of old horse shoes end up in a landfill?
-Barefoot can be healthier and more natural .
+Opt for barefoot if your discipline and the quality of your horses' feet allow .
 If your horse needs shoes, consider pulling the shoes off for the winter and let the hoofs regenerate.
 Encourage your farrier to avoid the dump and recycle the shoes that cannot be used anymore.
-Set up a shoe recycling station in your barn.
+Set up a shoe recycling station in your barn or a find an artist who will turn them into something magical.